catmando/LocoRuby/README.md

 ##Why?##

-Your ruby project (rails, sinatra whatever) mainly runs as a browser application, but also needs to run a little script on a windows box.
+Lets say your ruby project (rails, sinatra whatever) mainly runs as a browser application, but also needs to run a little script on a windows box.
 For example to control a legacy application that has no API, or to do some file management in the local environment.